ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 The game then begins and is played as normal.

 ### Notes:
+- You can play multiple games before resetting the card pool.
+If a deck can be chosen 3 times total across all players (and all games in the match) and there are 7 decks, up to 3 games can be played in the match.
+When doing this, in games two and three players will have more limited options for sources to choose for their decks, which may be desirable if you enjoy playing (and being forced to attempt to win with) a variety of different strategies, and undesirable if you would like to stick with a single strategy for many games.
 - The card pool should provide a variety of directions for players to go in archetype wise even within the same sources / combinations.
 This of course means that cards will be of varying use to players depending on what they are doing, and the existing channel system + see beyond cards should allow them to effectively 'draft' during the game and select for the cards they actually would like to use.
 - The explore cards simply give players access to a consistent number of exploration effects to get enough locations.
 They may at some point be replaced by just having more cards with Exploration text.
 - The See Beyond cards when channeled are voided and allow you to look at the top 2 cards of your deck, rearrange them (and put them on the bottom of your deck if you like), then draw a card.
 This is to emulate the benefit of playing multiple sources in constructed, higher card quality.